BBC licence fee: the pros and cons

-Sirena Bergman writes in The Independent that “access to impartial information is crucial to the democratic process”, adding that a media organisation free of third-party interests will “at least be perceived as more reliable than the for-profit alternatives”.
+Sirena Bergman has warned in The Independent that “access to impartial information is crucial to the democratic process”, adding that a media organisation free of third-party interests will “at least be perceived as more reliable than the for-profit alternatives”.

-The complaint that it is undemocratic to force people to pay for a service they either don’t use very often or do not agree with politically is a common one.
+Critics have argued that forcing people to pay for a service they either don’t use very often or do not agree with politically is unfair.

-“When you can stream a library of millions of shows on a laptop or tablet, it feels a bit backwards to sit down and subject yourself to a TV schedule which someone else has decided for you,” writes George Harrison in The Sun.
+“When you can stream a library of millions of shows on a laptop or tablet, it feels a bit backwards to sit down and subject yourself to a TV schedule which someone else has decided for you,” wrote The Sun’s George Harrison.
 “The fact that, by default, everyone is forced to pay for the BBC fuels its Europhile tendencies by providing it with no incentive to actually engage with British people – or produce any decent shows for that matter.”

-In 2018, Labour leader Jeremy Corbyn floated the idea that the BBC should begin allowing licence-fee payers to elect board members of the national broadcaster, PoliticsHome reports.
+In 2018, then Labour leader Jeremy Corbyn floated the idea of allowing BBC licence-fee payers to elect board members of the national broadcaster, PoliticsHome reported.
 Currently, they are appointed from within.